Mustafa-Shams/Ai-textbook-1/website/docs/capstone/index.md

 # Capstone Project: The Autonomous Humanoid

-## Project Overview
+The capstone project represents the culmination of your learning journey in Physical AI and Humanoid Robotics.
+This comprehensive project integrates all concepts learned throughout the course to create a fully autonomous humanoid system that demonstrates embodied intelligence principles.
+The project challenges you to synthesize knowledge from ROS 2 communication, digital twin simulation, AI integration, and multimodal interaction into a cohesive, functioning robotic system.

-This capstone project integrates all concepts learned throughout the course to create an autonomous humanoid system.
+This project serves as a portfolio piece that demonstrates your mastery of physical AI concepts and your ability to implement complex robotic systems.
+The autonomous humanoid you create will embody the principles of embodied intelligence, where cognition emerges from the interaction between the AI system and its physical environment.

 ## Learning Objectives